-In many ways “olenderski” settlement differed much in a positive way from the Polish settlement.
+In many ways a “olenderski” settlement differed much in a positive way from a Polish settlement.
 First of all farmer arriving from Friesland and the Netherlands was a free man, he cropped the ground following the principle of the perpetual lease of land, could transfer that land to his heirs or at any time sell the farm and leave the property.
 The most important feature was a collective, joint and several liabilities of the entire community to the lord and the specific nature of the municipality.
 For those reasons in the future the term “olenderski” referred also to the peasants of other nationalities who had privileges similar to the Dutch.

 In comparison to Polish peasants Dutch settlers represented much higher level of civilization, which made them feel superior to Poles.
 But their contribution to the development of Zulawy was huge.
 Mennonites played an important role in the reconstruction, expansion and operation of the drainage system.
 They turned large tracts of the delta into fertile fields, and to do this, they had to dig hundreds of miles of canals, built bridges, dams and windmills to drive the drainage facilities.
 They also planted willows, which are living pumps.
 Zulawy largely owes to them its characteristic landscape, so familiar to every visitor from the Netherlands.

 Tiegenhof (Nowy Dwór Gdański) 1835